fbergama/taw/postmessages_app/README.md

 ### Run

-Different profiles can be enabled depending to which containers you want to run.
+Different profiles can be enabled depending on which containers you want to run.
 To start everything (backend, frontend, AIagent and the required MongoDB):

 ```
 docker compose --profile ai --profile frontend up
 ```

-Removing the `--profile ai` or `--profile frontend` allow you to skip the ai agent or the frontend respectively.
+Removing the `--profile ai` or `--profile frontend` allows you to skip the AI agent or the frontend respectively.

+The frontend is accessible at [http://localhost:4200](http://localhost:4200).

 ## AI Agent requirement